 - Interviews and Guest Posting: Good on camera?
 Consider interviewing with different bloggers and authority sites.
 Interviews aren’t always recorded: if words are more your thing, ask around in your network if anyone is open for guest posts.

-The Pros and Cons of Selling Digital Products
+The Pros and Cons When You Sell Digital Products

 First, the pros of selling digital products: